opensim-org/conda-opensim/README.md

 # conda-opensim
-Conda recipe for OpenSim 4.0-prealpha
+Unofficial conda recipe for OpenSim 4.0-alpha

+Usage:

+    cd conda-opensim
+    conda build opensim

+For python 3, use the python3 branch and

+    conda build opensim --python 3.5